Knolle0/PC-Setup/README.md

 # PC-Setup
-It checks, what your pc has turned on and it solves many problems if you have issues with 3rd Party programs.
+It checks, your pc and tells you, what to do to fix your cheat issues.